vuejs/v2.vuejs.org/src/v2/cookbook/using-axios-to-consume-apis.md

 ---
-title: Using Axios to Consume APIs
+title: Using Axios to Consume APIs (EN)
 type: cookbook
 order: 9
 ---